paulfioravanti/resume/README.md

     $ ruby resume.rb

+### Run the specs on the resume generator under the `lib` folder:

+    $ rspec spec/

+### Run the specs on the 'one-sheet' resume script:

+    $ rspec resume.rb

 ### Dependencies

 - Ruby 1.9.2 or higher (1.8.7 will not work)
 - Prawn 1.0.0.rc2 or higher (if you don't have the Prawn version 1.0.0.rc2 gem installed, you will be asked for permission to install it)
+- RSpec 2.14.7 or higher, if you want to run the specs

 ### Issues: